 Choosing Your Yelp Ads

 Yelp ads can be impression-based or pay-per-click.
 Impression-based advertising means paying to get eyeballs.
 Generally, you pay per thousand eyeballs.
 Remember, this doesn’t mean 1,000 different users, since each user may end up seeing your ad on multiple pages.

 In today’s world, we recommend pay-per-click ads on Yelp.
 The click guarantees a visit to your profile, meaning that the user clicking has some interest in your offering (because they clicked on your ad).

 So, the cost of a click on Yelp is a couple of bucks.
 The person clicking does have to be persuaded to visit your shop or buy online from there, but when they do – think about how low-cost it is to recruit a new customer from Yelp.

-The cost-per-click can and does vary by geography, so if you’re curious about the cost in your local area for Yelp advertising, reach out and our team at Conceptual Minds will be happy to pull some averages.
-At that time, we can also pull the number of searches there are for your auto and repair services in your local area.
+The cost-per-click can and does vary by geography, so if you’re curious about the cost in your local area for Yelp advertising, reach out to your Yelp account manager.
+At that time, they can also pull the number of searches there are for your auto and repair services in your local area.
 This can hopefully give you an idea of how popular Yelp is around you and whether it would make sense for you to test advertising on Yelp.

 So, we covered Yelp pricing for auto shops.
-Now, if you’re wondering how Yelp ads perform for automotive businesses, follow this link for an in-depth explanation of why Yelp ads work well for tire and auto service businesses (as well as some added perks to advertising on Yelp through a special Yelp Ads Certified Partner like Conceptual Minds).
+Now, if you’re wondering how Yelp ads perform for automotive businesses, follow this link for an in-depth explanation of why Yelp ads work well for tire and auto service businesses.

 If you’re interested in testing Yelp ads for your business, know that there’s no long-term contract – another perk of advertising with Yelp.